bluetooth250/GURPSGen/README.md

 Will generate melee weapons, including both Low-Tech and Ultra-Tech options.

 #### TreasureGen
-Will generate miscellaneous treasure: art objects, vases, pots, coins, paintings, statues, idols, containers, spices, fabrics, drinks, food, etc.
+Will generate miscellaneous treasure according to the rules in **_Dungeon Fantasy 8: Treasure Tables_**: coins, spices, fabrics, statues, idols, paintings, vases, pots, containers, drinks, food, etc.

 ## Development Information
 All code is written in Python 3.5.0, and needs at least Python 3.1+ to run (I think).